Charles Harrison (general): Harrison's regiment

-Charles Harrison was born about 1740 in Charles City, Virginia of parents Benjamin Harrison IV and Anne Carter.
+Charles Harrison was born about 1740 in Charles City, Virginia Colony of parents Benjamin Harrison IV and Anne Carter.
 On 1 December 1775, the Virginia Convention authorized a state artillery company, including a captain, three lieutenants, one sergeant, four corporals, four bombardiers, eight gunners, and 48 matrosses.
 A committee appointed James Innis captain while Harrison, Edward Carrington, and Samuel Denney became lieutenants on 13 February 1776.
 The company was accepted by the Second Continental Congress on 19 March.
 A second company was formed and the French volunteer Dohickey Arundel appointed to lead it.
 The Frenchman was killed while test-firing a mortar and Innis transferred to the infantry.
 The Virginia Continental Artillery Company coexisted with the second unit, the Virginia State Artillery Company, which was authorized on 11 January 1776.

 On 26 November 1776, Congress authorized Harrison's Continental Artillery Regiment to be made up of 10 companies, including the two existing units.
 Assigned to the Southern Department, the regiment assembled at Williamsburg, Virginia in the spring and summer of 1777.
 Harrison was named the regiment's colonel and Edward Carrington was appointed lieutenant colonel.
 On 13 March 1778 the regiment was ordered to join the main army which was at Valley Forge, Pennsylvania.

 At the Battle of Monmouth on 28 June 1778, Harrison and his regiment were part of Henry Knox's artillery brigade in the American order of battle.
 After British commander Sir Henry Clinton threw back Charles Lee's 5,000-man advance guard, he was finally stopped in front of Washington's main line of battle.
 Clinton tried to break Lord Stirling's left flank, but the effort failed in the face of heavy musketry and effective fire delivered by a battalion of artillery under the tactical direction of Carrington.
 In fall 1778, Captain James Pendleton kept the regiment's orderly book.
 He recorded only 27 men remaining on the unit roster.

 On 10 August 1779, Harrison's regiment was renamed the 1st Continental Artillery Regiment.
 After two boards of generals reviewed the seniority of the officers, it was decided that the regiments of John Lamb and John Crane could not claim lineage to Knox's original Continental Artillery Regiment.
 Therefore, Harrison's regiment became the 1st, Lamb's the 2nd Continental Artillery Regiment, Crane's the 3rd Continental Artillery Regiment, and Thomas Proctor's the 4th Continental Artillery Regiment.
 Meanwhile, three Maryland artillery companies joined Harrison's regiment in 1778 on a provisional basis.
 They officially merged with the 1st Artillery on 9 May 1780.
 The 1st Maryland Company became the 11th Company while the 2nd and 3rd Maryland consolidated as the 12th Company.